pingcap/docs-cn/sql-statements/sql-statement-analyze-table.md

 ## MySQL compatibility

 This statement is syntactically similar with MySQL.
 However, `ANALYZE TABLE` may take significantly longer to execute on TiDB, as internally it operates in a different manner.

+MySQL does not support the `ANALYZE INCREMENTAL TABLE` statement.
+TiDB supports incremental collection of statistics.
+For detailed usage, refer to [incremental collection](/statistics.md#incremental-collection).

 ## See also